 - Client emails their monthly progress photos and diet worksheet

-There are a number of different touchpoints here that are done manually, and there is a bunch of wasted time trying to organise a first consultation, and getting the required documents back.
+There are a number of different touchpoints here that are done manually, and there is a bunch of wasted time trying to organize a first consultation, and getting the required documents back.
 There’s also no central system for all of the information, at the moment everything is living on post-it notes and scraps of paper.

 An automations implementation would look something like this for this case: